david880110/Media-Behavior-Trends-Analytics/ML/README.md

 ## Step 6

-We rebuilt a Random Forest Classification Model using Python since it is more front-end friendly.
+We rebuilt a **Random Forest Classification Model** using **Python** since it is more front-end friendly.
 The following table were used as validation dataset, and we have calculated a probability array, where each one array inside represents a case in the validation dataset, and each of the three numbers in this array is the probability of the model predicted class.
 For instance, in first array, it shows [1., 0., 0.] which mean the model predicted that this case has 100% probability belongs to class 1, and zero probability belongs to other two classes.
-And then we generated a confusion matrix, and numbers on the diagonal means it was corrected predicted, and numbers on all other position means it was not correctly predicted.
+And then we generated a **confusion matrix**, and numbers on the diagonal means it was corrected predicted, and numbers on all other position means it was not correctly predicted.
 So the **accuracy rate = (11 + 19 + 13)/(11 + 2 + 1 + 19 + 1 + 1 + 13) = 89.6%**.